Skip to main contentSkip to search

 What this means

-When a school keeps your child out — refusing entry, sending them home early, or asking you to keep them home — that may be an "exclusion."
+When a school keeps your child out, that may be an "exclusion."
+This includes refusing entry, sending them home early, or asking you to keep them home.
 The Education Act (s.
-265(1)(m)) lets a principal refuse to admit someone whose presence they judge harmful to other pupils' well-being, and says that decision is "subject to an appeal to the board."
-An exclusion is not a suspension: suspensions follow their own process with set appeal rules.
-Your first job is to get the school's decision, reasons, and return plan in writing.
-Informal "just keep them home for now" arrangements are still time out of school, and they count.
+265(1)(m)) lets a principal refuse to admit someone they judge harmful to other pupils' well-being.
+That decision is "subject to an appeal to the board."
+An exclusion is not a suspension.
+Suspensions have their own process and appeal rules.
+Ask for the decision, reasons, and return plan in writing.
+Informal "keep them home for now" arrangements are still time out of school.

 What to do next